nleiva/ansible-rhpds/README.md

 ### custom_credential.yml

-It will create a Custom Credential for Ansible Tower to store all the [inputs to create a Sandbox](https://github.com/sa-ne/rhpds-create-aws-sandbox#role-variables).
+It will create a Custom Credential for Ansible Controller to store all the [inputs to create a Sandbox](https://github.com/sa-ne/rhpds-create-aws-sandbox#role-variables).

 ### create_sandbox.yml

-It creates a RHPDS AWS Sandbox and updates its credentials in Tower.
+It creates an RHPDS AWS Sandbox and updates its credentials in Controller.
 If you don't provide the custom credential as input, you can pass the variables as extra-vars.

 ```bash
 ansible-playbook create_sandbox.yml --extra-vars "cfme_password='' cfme_username='' cfme_url='' service_catalog_id='' service_template_id=''"  -v